On April 22, 1970, millions of Americans gathered across the country to celebrate the very first Earth Day.

 Passing The Torch

 This April 22nd, whatever you do, you and your family will be participating in this amazing legacy of grassroots activism creating real change.
-It’s a great opportunity to bond, while teaching the next generation about environmentalism, and the importance of caring for everyone’s favorite parent – Mother Earth.
+These Earth Day activities for children are a great opportunity to bond, while teaching the next generation about environmentalism, and the importance of caring for everyone’s favorite parent – Mother Earth.

 Give your little one a lovable humpback whale to love, and learn about protecting endangered species.

-What plans do you have for Earth Day?
+What Earth Day activities do you have planned?
 Comment below to share your ideas!